How to Protest / Appeal an L&I Order or Vocational Determination

 The Law is Complex.

-Time Deadlines If You are Going to Disagree With an L&I Decision
+Time Deadlines If You Are Going to Disagree With an L&I Decision

 • Do it in time Don’t miss a deadline.